 To understand the damage that IT incidents and failures cause we must be able to link through to the business services affected.
 Maybe – in theory – a comprehensive configuration management system (CMS) will tell us that, but going directly for the link between effective BRM and call capture seems so obviously a more reliable and practical option.
 I loved the University of Lincoln’s approach and I’m looking forward to seeing Tim’s next update presentation on how this approach is delivering real benefits.

-Have you tried anything similar to the University of Lincoln?
+Have you tried anything with incident categorization similar to the University of Lincoln?
 If so I’d love to hear what you achieved.

 In 23 years working for the UK government, Ivor Macfarlane moved from forestry to ITSM via prisons, warehousing, and training.
 In 1999 he became an ITSM consultant and trainer, as a freelancer and directly for companies.
 He was an author for ITIL (versions 1, 2 & 3), ISO20000 and ITSM library and an ITIL examiner since 1991.
 An active contributor to social media and blogs, he is well known at ITSM events and has presented around the world (40 countries so far and on every continent except Antarctica).
 In addition to his work as an independent consultant, he also works alongside ITSM.Tools as an Associate Consultant.